 How do you design a good public transit app?

-There are several steps in the app creation process that are extremely important when designing an app for the public transit system:
+There are several steps in the app creation process that are extremely important when designing a smart app for the public transit system:

 - Research: An in-depth, field research into the way people use the public transit system in a particular city, what are their pain points and what can be done to improve their experience.